AI For Window Cleaning Companies

 Recurring seasonal customers only rebook if someone remembers to follow up.

-AfterThe call plan captures repeat timing and creates a cleaner reminder path.
+AfterThe call path captures repeat timing and creates a cleaner reminder path.

 Questions before putting AI on the phone